Brexit: What next for Property?

 The immediate impact over the summer of 2016 was that the volume of house sales and purchases immediately dropped.
 This impact was felt particularly in the capital.
 The huge urgency to complete transactions before rates of Stamp Duty Land Tax increased in March 2016 was a stark contrast to the nervousness surrounding the housing market following the referendum result in June.

-Sellers hesitated to put their homes in the market fearing a rapid price crash, and even the more conservative purchasers began to hesitate in making the decision to take on a potentially life changing mortgage.
+Sellers hesitated to put their homes in the market fearing a rapid price crash, and even the more conservative purchasers began to hesitate in making the decision to take on a potential life to change mortgage.
 Fortunately (for existing home owners at least), the simultaneous decrease in both supply and demand has meant that in reality there has been very little downward pressure on prices.

-In fact the figures produced by the major lenders do suggest that house prices continue their relentless march upwards, albeit at a much slower rate than before.
-Can this realistically be put down to Brexit, or is this the long awaited result of year on year double-digit house price inflation?
+In fact, the figures produced by the major lenders do suggest that house prices continue their relentless march upwards, albeit at a much slower rate than before.
+Can this really be put down to Brexit, or is this the long-awaited result of year on year double-digit house price inflation?
 In truth, it is probably a bit of both (with a bit of post Stamp Duty Land Tax adjustment thrown in for good measure).

 Whilst there will always be nervousness about taking on a new expensive mortgage, the fact remains that mortgages are currently as affordable as they have ever been.
 Unless you are working in the City for a bank that may or may not be relocating to Frankfurt or Paris, surely now is the time to be looking at taking on a loan with the base rate being at a record low?
 Our own experience is that this ‘ordinary’ end of the housing spectrum in London is faring better than the higher value sector.